appsquickly/frankencover.it/README.md

 curl -SSL https://frankencover.it/with > FrankenCover && chmod +x FrankenCover
 ```

-# Contributing
+# Like this project?

-For now, the script, along with documentation is located on the gh-pages branch.
+frankencover.it is a non-profit, community driven project.
+We only ask that if you've found it useful to star us on Github or send a tweet mentioning us (<a href="https://twitter.com/appsquickly">@appsquickly</a>). frankencover.it is sponsored and lead by <a href="http://appsquick.ly">appsquick.ly</a>, with contributions from around the world.

 ## A big thank you to the following contributors:

 * <a href="https://github.com/alexargo">Alex Argo</a> : Feedback & fixes for directories with unusual characters

+## Contributing

+For now, the script, along with documentation is located on the gh-pages branch.

 # LICENSE